Pain Diary For CRPS or Chronic Pain Template

-When going to see the doctor, why not take your filled in and used chronic pain diarywith you and show them.
+When going to see the doctor or pain specialist, take your filled in and used chronic pain diary with you and show them.
 The doctor then will be able to make an informed decision about medication changes, extra advice or support that you may need either physically, emotionally or psychologically and even evaluate any new problems that may be emerging.

 There are numerous Pain Apps on the market at the moment and each have different things to offer.
 Some are free downloads and others you have to pay for.
 Have a look around first before committing to download one particular app.
 However in the meantime have a look at our printable chronic pain diary template (link above).

 We do hope you use the Burning Nights CRPS Support printable chronic pain diary template and if you have any questions or any more suggestions then please do get in touch with us using any of the channels available – email, Social Media or contact us via the contact page.

 Have you read our other CRPS blog articles?